JoeyMckenzie/newswrap/README.md

 ## What is newswrap?

-newswrap provides a convenient Rust interface for the Hacker News API.
+Newswrap provides a convenient Rust interface for the Hacker News API.
 [Hacker News](https://news.ycombinator.com/) is a community-driven website targeted at software developers and technology professionals.
 While Hacker News offers up its [API](https://github.com/HackerNews/API) for the general public, there are no official language-based libraries for connecting to it.
 This project aims to provide an easy-to-use Rust-based client for retrieving data from Hacker News in an idiomatic fashion